 The prices of foreign securities may be more volatile than the prices of securities of U.S. issuers because of economic and social conditions abroad, political developments, and changes in the regulatory environments of foreign countries.
-In addition, changes in exchange rates and interest rates may adversely affect the values of the client's foreign investments.
+In addition, changes in inflation, exchange rates and interest rates may adversely affect the values of the client's foreign investments.
 Foreign companies are generally subject to different legal and accounting standards than U.S. companies, and foreign financial intermediaries may be subject to less supervision and regulation than U.S. financial firms.
-Foreign securities include American Depository Receipts ("ADRs") and Global Depository Receipts ("GDRs").
-Unsponsored ADRs and GDRs are organized independently and without the cooperation of the foreign issuer of the underlying securities and involve additional risks because U.S. reporting requirements do not apply.
-In addition, the issuing bank may deduct shareholder distribution, custody, foreign currency exchange, foreign taxes, and other fees resulting from the payment of dividends.
+Foreign securities include foreign ordinary shares, American Depository Receipts (ADRs) and Global Depository Receipts (GDRs).